Live Reset For UI Tests

 }

-Another option within the same concept is to leverage a dedicated testing framework like SBTUITestTunnel by Tomas Camin.
-It leverages GCDWebServer under the hood and offers a mechanism to pass data between the UI test target and the main application via Custom Commands.
+under the hood and offers a mechanism to pass data between the UI test target and the main application via Custom Commands.

 Pros:

-• In addition to resetting the application via our UI tests, we can craft a small html which can have buttons to reset and configure our application to the various states we’re interested in.
+equivalents to the application as part of the reset request.
+This will not only allow us to reset the app, but also re-configure it on demand based on our test requirements - In addition to resetting the application via our UI tests, we can craft a small html which can have buttons to reset and configure our application to the various states we’re interested in.
 Effectively we craft our own Hot Reload functionality!

-• The html can actually be served from the embeded server when visiting a special link such as http://localhost:8080/debug
+- The html can actually be served from the embeded server when visiting a special link such as

 Cons:

-• Having an http server for testing purposes baked into the app could be a hard sell, we wouldn’t want to accidentally ship it to the App Store!
+- Having an http server for testing purposes baked into the app could be a hard sell, we wouldn’t want to accidentally ship it to the App Store!

-• For the time being, the UI test runner is capable of initiating URLSession requests, that however may change as there are no guarantees provided by testing framework about the behavior of the test runner app.
+requests, that however may change as there are no guarantees provided by testing framework about the behavior of the test runner app.
 It’s been working thus far, let’s hope it carries on!

 Interesting Side Effects